 The District leases electrical testing equipment on an annual basis.
-The annual rental cost was \$30,050 for 2020 and \$27,910 for 2019.
+The annual rental cost was \$30,050 for 2021 and \$30,050 for 2020.

-Note 13 - Covid-19 Pandemic
+Note 13 - COVID-19 Pandemic

-In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of the deadly new virus known as COVID-19.
+In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of the new virus known as COVID-19.
 In the months following the declaration, precautionary measures to slow the spread of the virus were ordered.
-These measures included closing schools, cancelling public events, limiting public and private gatherings, and restricting business operations, travel and non-essential activities.
+These measures included closing schools, cancelling public events, limiting public and private gatherings, and restricting business operations, travel, and non-essential activities.

 The District has a longstanding policy in place to address a pandemic event.
-In response to COVID-19, the District proactively implemented measures in March 2020 to mitigate operational and financial impacts to the District and its customers, including closing lobbies, requiring employees not required to be onsite for essential services to work from home, implementing "social distancing" measures for the District's onsite essential staff and ensuring projects can be completed with minimal contact between employees.
-Following appropriate protocol and health requirements, the District re-opened its lobbies to customers in November 2020 and most staff that had been working remotely are now working some portion of their schedule onsite.
+In response to COVID-19, the District proactively implemented measures in March 2020 to mitigate operational and financial impacts to the District and its customers, including closing lobbies, requiring employees not required to be onsite for essential services to work from home, implementing "social distancing" measures for the District's onsite essential staff and ensuring projects could be completed with minimal contact between employees.
+Following appropriate protocol and health requirements, the District re-opened its lobbies to customers in November 2020 and in 2021 staff that had been working remotely returned to regular onsite schedules.

-Due to the pandemic and restrictions on business activity, the District has seen a decline specifically in loads for General Service customers.
+In 2020, due to the pandemic and restrictions on business activity, the District saw a decline specifically in loads for General Service customers.
 Shortly after the restrictions were imposed, General Service loads dropped about 15% from expected levels.
 By the end of 2020, General Service loads were about 5% below expected levels.
 In total, General Service revenues for 2020 were about \$2.9 million less than originally budgeted.
-However, the District uses conservative budgeting for power costs which came in lower than budgeted; offsetting the decline in revenue.
+However, the District used conservative budgeting for power costs which came in lower than budgeted, offsetting the decline in revenue.